Dr. Lawrence Albert Memorial Webinar Series for Speech Language Pathologists treating Primary Progressive Aphasia

 The archived webinars are available on demand and are complimentary to SLPs, other professionals and families who wish to learn more about primary progressive aphasia and speech therapy.

 From May 1st, 2013: "The ABCs of PPA for SLPs: Clinical Attributes, Biology and Care of Primary Progressive Aphasia".
 Presented by Sandra Weintraub, PhD, of the Northwestern CNADC.
-To view an archived recording of this presentation, please click here.
 For a PDF version of the slides, please click here.

 From June 27th, 2013: "Treatment for Persons with PPA: An Adaptable Communication Support Approach".
 Presented by Melanie Fried-Oken, PhD, CCC-SLP of Oregon Health and Science University and Maya Henry, PhD, CCC-SLP of University of California San Francisco.
-To view an archived recording of this presentation, please click here.
 For a PDF version of the slides, please click here.

 From August 1st, 2013: "Living with Primary Progressive Aphasia: Challenges Experienced by PPA Patients and Families and How SLPs Can Help!"
 Presented by Darby Morhardt, PhD, LCSW of the Northwestern CNADC and Jamie Reilly, PhD, CCC-SLP of University of Florida.
-To view an archived recording of this presentation, please click here.
 For a PDF version of the slides, please click here.

 About the Series